Build Your

 Tools

-The things AI is allowed to actually do.
+The things AI is allowed to do.
 Send the email, raise the invoice, refund the customer, write to the database.
 Each one defined, scoped and tested before the AI can reach it.

 Guardrails